 We are committed to conducting these activities transparently, ethically and honestly.
 Suncorp’s Political Donations Policy continues to prohibit direct cash donations to political parties or candidates.

-During the year, we directly made 18 submissions to government inquiries in Australia and New Zealand.
+During the year, Suncorp made 11 public submissions to government inquiries, consultation processes and draft legislation in Australia and New Zealand.